Milford United Methodist Church

 Confirmation Classes – available through Pastor Doug, 248-684-2798.

-Small Group for Senior High Youth – Monthly fun activities such as kayaking are planned to form new friendship.
+Small Group for Senior High Youth – Monthly fun activities such as kayaking are planned to form new friendships.
 Senior High School Youth are also invited to meet for small group discipleship, twice a month (schedule to be determined by participants).
 Senior High Small Group Leader: Tracy Bruletti, 248-760-1691.

 Small Group for Parents